Deciding on the best camera for Milky Way photography can be overwhelming.

 - Sony FE 16-35mm F2.8: This is the most versatile and the best Sony wide-angle zoom lens for shooting night scenes and the Milky Way.

 - Sony FE 24mm F/1.4 GM: Even though it’s not as versatile, this is also a very good Sony lens to photograph the Milky Way, especially in terms of brightness.

 - Canon EF 14mm f/2.8L II USM: This is probably the best Canon lens for shooting the Milky Way.
 It’s wide and fast enough to capture sharp stars and the Milky Way in a few seconds.

 - Canon EF Wide-Angle 24mm f/1.4 II USM: It’s not the widest but it is the fastest Canon prime lens to shoot the Milky Way and a very good option if you’re a Canon shooter.

 A good tripod for night photography is key.
 Even though shooting the Milky Way doesn’t require super long exposures, your camera needs to be steady for at least 15-30 seconds.

-To me, these are the best tripods for shooting the Milky Way that I’ve been using over the last years.
+For me, these are the best tripods for shooting the Milky Way that I’ve used over the last few years.